twh32/my-fix-project/README.md

 # my-fix-project
-Fiddling around with ChatGPT and public fix repos
+Fiddling around with ChatGPT and public fix repos.